-We inquired of the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data about additions to fixed guideway or high intensity busway directional route miles.
-We were informed the Metropolitan Council did not add any new segments for 2019.
-We compared the 2018 reported segments to the 2019 reported segments and confirmed there were no additions (Policy Manual, Federal Funding Allocation Test r).
+We inquired of the personnel responsible for maintaining and reporting Metro Transit's NTD data about additions to fixed guideway or high intensity busway directional route miles.
+We were informed that Metro Transit processed two additions during 2019.
+We recalculated the fixed and high intensity busway additions for 2019 and determined they are properly supported and are of an accurate length.
+We compared 2018 reported segments to 2019 reported segments and confirmed there were no other additions (Policy Manual, Federal Funding Allocation Test r).

 20. Discuss whether other public transit agencies operate service over the same fixed guideway and high intensity busway as the transit agency.
-If yes, determine that the transit agency coordinated with the other transit agency (or agencies) such that the directional route miles for the segment of fixed guideway and high intensity busway are reported only once to the NTD on the Federal Funding Allocation form.
+If yes, determine that the transit agency coordinated with the other transit agency (or agencies) such that the directional route miles for the segment of fixed guideway and high intensity busway are reported only once to the NTD on the Federal Funding Allocation form(s).
 Each transit agency should report the actual vehicle revenue miles, passenger miles traveled, and operating expense for the service operated over the same fixed guideway and high intensity busway.

-We inquired of the personnel responsible for reporting the Metropolitan Council's NTD data whether other public transit agencies operate service over the same fixed guideway and high intensity busway segments as the Metropolitan Council.
-We were informed that Metro Transit, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit Authority operate service over some of the same fixed guideway and high intensity busway segments.
-The Metropolitan Council identifies all segments over which it operates, but only claims those over which it exclusively operates (Policy Manual, Federal Funding Allocation Test s).
+We inquired of the personnel responsible for reporting Metro Transit's NTD data whether other public transit agencies operate service over the same fixed guideway or high intensity busway segments as Metro Transit.
+We were informed that the Metropolitan Council, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit Authority operate service over some of the same fixed guideways and high intensity busway segments.
+Metro Transit will claim all, except those the Metropolitan Council, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit Authority operate over exclusively, or as otherwise directed by the NTD, on its Federal Funding Allocation Statistics forms (Policy Manual, Federal Funding Allocation Test s).